-Incoterms were first published in 1936 by the ICC to eliminate disputes over who pays for freight, insurance and other shipping costs.
-There have been eight updates published.
-The current version is Incoterms 2010, published on 1 January 2011.
+Incoterms were first published in 1936 by the ICC to eliminate disputes over who pays for freight, insurance, and other shipping costs during the shipment of goods, with the current version being Incoterms 2020.

-The ICC introduced these shipment terms to define costs, and risks relating to the transportation and delivery of goods in sales contracts worldwide.
+The ICC introduced these shipping terms to define costs and risks relating to the transportation and delivery of goods in sales contracts worldwide.
 The terms remove the uncertainties around interpretations and have been accepted by governments, legal authorities, and contractors.
-They are particularly important for defining the of transfer of risk - the point at which the risk of the seller passes on to the buyer when they take ownership of the goods.
+This means that parties can use Incoterms to help inform a number of decisions that can be made during the delivery of goods from the buyer to the seller.
+They are particularly important for defining the transfer of risk - the point at which the risk of the seller passes on to the buyer when they take ownership of the goods.

 There are 11 Incoterms rules used across 140 countries.
 The terms include: